Exploited7/outlook-account-creator/README.md

-# ⭐ Please support me with a star since i spend too much time on this repo !
+# ⭐ Please support me with a star so i will update everytime it get patched.
 -----------

 # 🚀 Features :